IBM/idmt/README.md

 Why open source?
 ================

-I was the only contributer to the tool and it has some of the very powerful features which are not in the tool.
-It is still the workhorse and can do a much better job of high speed migration in parallel and achieve 1 TB / hour migration speed.
+I was the only contributor to the IBM Data Movement tool and it has some of the very useful powerful features which did not make in to the IBM Database Conversion Workbench.
+IDMT is still the workhorse and can do a much better job of high speed migration in parallel and achieve 1 TB / hour migration speed.

 I approached IBM and took the permission to open source it so that the code remains in public domain if down the line, this tool is still used and some modifications are required.